Supercomputers Architecture for Artificial Intelligence

 PART 1: HOW BSC SUPERCOMPUTERS ARE AND HOW TO PROGRAM THEM

 Parallel performance models

 PART 2: HOW MODERN SUPERCOMPUTERS CAN BE USED TO ACCELERATE DL TRAINING

-- Accelerate the learning with parallel training on multiple GPUs
+- Accelerate the learning with parallel training using a multi-GPU parallel server

-- Accelerate the learning with distributed training on multiple servers
+- Accelerate the learning with distributed training using multiple parallel servers

 Each topic ends with an exercise.

 (*) The course includes a complete overview of the area including all topics.
 But due to the heterogeneity of the student’s backgrounds, in some topics of this course, acquired knowledge in previous courses can be validated by the teacher (and class attendance is not required).

 - Exercise 01: Read and present a paper about Exascale Computers Challenges

 - Exercise 03: Getting Started with Parallel Programming Models